JoeMoon1506

 Role: Technical impact option

 His First Touch of 14, Passing of 13, Technique of 14 and Natural Fitness of 14 make him one of the most technically exciting young attackers in the squad.
-He looks like a player who could help Cork control the ball in advanced areas and unlock compact defences.
+In King’s system, Lee offers a slightly different profile to the more explosive wide options.
+Rather than simply attacking space, he looks capable of receiving inside, combining in tight areas and helping Cork keep control in the final third.

 The challenge will be turning potential into consistent senior output.
-But Lee has the profile of a player worth trusting.
+But Lee has the technical quality, composure and tactical fit to become a valuable part of Cork’s attacking rotation.

 Key Fact: Came through Killavilla, Belvedere and Shamrock Rovers before joining Cork.